 Lim Goh Tong eventually decided to build the casino on the side of a mountain about an hour north of Kuala Lumpur.
 He invested everything he had into the construction of the casino despite family and friends telling him the idea was crazy.
 He even convinced government officials to make an exception to the country’s strict gambling laws.

 It was a long and nearly disastrous construction process that included the construction of a long access road, getting electricity and water to the resort while simultaneously battling poor weather and mudslides.
 The project was eventually completed and it made Lim Goh Tong a multi-billionaire.
-He was richest man in Malaysia when he was alive.
+He was the richest man in Malaysia when he was alive.

-The Genting resort still operates today and consists of multiple casinos, world-class hotels, theme parks and other attractions.
+The Genting resort still operates today and consists of multiple casinos, world-class hotels, theme parks, and other attractions.
 It is a major destination not just for Malaysians but for Asia as a whole.
-It also features live entertainment, numerous restaurants, spas, places to shop and much more.
+It also features live entertainment, numerous restaurants, spas, places to shop, and much more.

 Mike Murphy is the founder of OnlineBettingSites.com and has over 10 years of experience in the legal online betting industry.
 A regular attendee of industry trade shows and conferences, Mike is a strong proponent of regulated markets and responsible gambling policies.